PHANTOM-op/hh/Auto-Moderation.md

 This feature prevents users from sending "copypastas", or bits of copy-pastable (and often spammed) text.
 These range from annoying unicode like cooldog to false (fake) Discord-related PSAs.<br>
 **Recommended: `>>anticopypasta 1`**

+## 🛡 Anti-Everyone
+This feature prevents users from attempting to ping @ everyone / @ here.
+This also catches role pings for roles named 'everyone' or 'here'.
+This feature will not affect anyone who actually has permission to ping @ everyone.<br>
+**Recommended: `>>antieveryone 1`**

 ## 🛡 Anti-Duplicate
 This feature prevents common spam by detecting duplicate messages.
 To set this feature, use `>>antiduplicate <strike threshold> [delete threshold] [strikes]`.
 Vortex will start deleting messages once the `[delete threshold]` duplicate is sent, and start assigning `[strikes]` strikes for each duplicate starting with the `<strike threshold>` duplicate.<br>
 **Recommended: `>>antiduplicate 4 2 1`<br>**